Centrifugal juicer vs cold press juicer: which should you buy?

 A juicer, whether cold press or centrifugal, is the best way to extract juice and nutrients from a variety of fruits and vegetables.
 There are two main types of general-purpose juicers: masticating (cold press) and centrifugal.
 Both work in different ways and have their own health benefits.

 Centrifugal juicer: Centrifugal juicers use a fast-spinning blade to chop up fruit and vegetables, using fine mesh filters to separate the juice from the pulp.
 The main benefit of this type of machine is that you can throw in whole fruits, giving you quick results with minimal fuss.
+They also tend to be cheaper than cold press juicers.

 The downside is that these juicers aren’t as efficient, so some juice gets passed out with the pulp.
 With the air and heat that’s introduced, juice can be frothy, can oxidize quicker, and won't last as long when stored.

 Cold press juicer: Masticating juicers use a crushing, squeezing element to extract the juice.
 Although also known as slow juicers, these products aren’t that much slower than their centrifugal counterparts.
-Though, masticating juicers are much more efficient, so you’ll get more juice from each fruit, and with less air and heat added, the juice tastes fresher, lasts longer when stored and the color looks brighter too.
+Though, masticating juicers are much more efficient, so you’ll get more juice from each fruit, and with less air and heat added, the juice tastes fresher, lasts longer when stored and the color is brighter too.

 Centrifugal juicer vs cold press juicer: my verdict